Leadership Development Program for Gender Equity

 Interested in Participating?

 You must be a current MIDS, MICS, or second-year MIMS student to be considered.
-First-year MIMS students and 5th Year MIDS students are not eligible.
-The program will be open to 40 I School students.
+The target program size is around 40 I School students.

 The LDP program is open to students from all gender identities, but students must have an interest in exploring the experiences of women and non-binary individuals in technology careers.